oskar-skog/hack-cygwin252/README.md

 mkdir installroot

 cd winsup
-./autogen.sh        # Will appear to have some errors ./autogen.sh        # Once SHOULD be enough, but who knows...
+./autogen.sh  # Will appear to have some errors ./autogen.sh  # Runnint it once SHOULD be enough, but who knows...

 cd ../installroot
 prefix=$(pwd)

 cd ../build
 ../configure "--prefix=$prefix" --enable-debugging

-make                # make -j4 for parallel build make install
+../autotouch  # Run before make if you have made changes to winsup/cygwin/hack.h make          # make -j4 for parallel build make install
 ```